dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    He has permitted the nation to run mad under the universal influence of a groundless belief of vast hostile armaments in the East and West Indies, and the supposition of a secret that never existed.
-By this means the sparks of ill will are kindled up afresh between the nations, the fair prospects of lasting peace are vanished, and a train of future evils fills up the scene, and that at a time when the internal affairs of France, however confused they at present appear, are naturally approaching to a great and harmonious increase of its power.
+By this means the sparks of ill-will are kindled up afresh between the nations, the fair prospects of lasting peace are vanished, and a train of future evils fills up the scene, and that at a time when the internal affairs of France, however confused they at present appear, are naturally approaching to a great and harmonious encrease of its power.

+   FINIS.

-   THOMAS PAINE.
+   (THOMAS PAINE.

-   YORK STREET, ST. JAMES' SQUARE,
+   YORK STREET, ST. JAMES SQUARE,

-   August 20th, 1787.
+   August 20th, 1787.)

+   Footnotes:

+   1. From 1763 to 1777, a period of fifteen years of peace, the registered importations of gold and silver into Lisbon and Cadiz, was seventy millions sterling, besides what was privately landed.